shrey2199/ucs503p-202526odd-blackbird/README.md

 - [ ] Rating and review system
 - [ ] Automated route optimization
 - [ ] Integration with food delivery APIs
+- [ ] Email notifications as alternative to WhatsApp

 ## 🙏 Acknowledgments